Should I Get a Brachioplasty Consultation During the Private Health Fund Waiting Period?

 Planning your arm lift can take time if you plan to have other surgeries

-Many post-bariatric patients have multiple areas with loose skin.(1,2) The abdomen is usually the first area patients hope to address.
+Many post-bariatric patients have multiple areas with loose skin.(1,2) The abdomen is usually the first area on which patients hope to focus.
 (1) Some patients also want to treat excess arm skin with an arm lift .(1,2) Thigh lift surgery, a buttocks lift or lower body lift might also be considered.
 These surgeries don’t happen on the same day.
 They are typically spaced months apart and must be planned in advance.

 If you are a candidate for an arm lift or other skin-tightening procedures, Doctor Bernard can help you plan out your surgeries.
 The sooner you come in for a consultation, the sooner you may be able to get the ball rolling — whether you plan to have an arm lift, tummy tuck or breast lift surgery.